 Photo: Wedge Mountain and Leavenworth as seen from Icicle Ridge in April.

 Attractions: An easily accessed hike right out the back door of Leavenworth with excellent views down on the Wenatchee River, Icicle Creek, and (as you get higher) the Tumwater Canyon.
-This is a particularly pretty hike in spring when the flowers are blooming and fall when the ground vegetation turns red and gold.
+This is a particulary pretty hike in spring when the flowers are blooming and fall when the ground vegetation turns red and gold.
 The route logs a lot of elevation, but the trail is well graded and well maintained.

 Activity: Hiking, Trail Running